hammerheim-game/hammerheim-rules/5-warbands.md

 population.
 Profile M WS BS S T W I A Ld
 5 3 4 4 3 1 5 1 6
-Weapons/Armour: A Journeyman may be equipped with weapons and armour chosen from the Hero’s and the Machinist equipment lists.
+Weapons/Armor: A Journeyman may be equipped with weapons and armor chosen from the Hero’s and the Machinist equipment lists.
 Skills: The Journeymen may choose from Combat, Shooting, Academic, & Speed when he gains a new skill.
 In addition,